 Frequently Asked Questions

-Project Budgeting — 5 Common Questions
+Project Budgeting: 5 Common Questions

 A cost estimate is the calculated expected cost of the project work based on resource rates, quantities and durations.
 A project budget adds contingency reserve and management reserve to the estimate to produce the total authorised funding.
-The cost baseline (estimate + contingency) is the approved time-phased budget used for performance measurement and is the BAC in EVM terms.
+The cost baseline (estimate plus contingency) is the approved time-phased budget used for performance measurement and is the BAC in EVM terms.
 Management reserve sits above the baseline and is not included in BAC.
-See our EVM calculator → for how BAC is used in project performance tracking.
+See our EVM calculator for how BAC is used in project performance tracking.